 Waiting for test results can be a stressful time.
 It may help to talk to a friend or family member or to a health care professional, or you can call Cancer Council 13 11 20.

 To investigate abnormal symptoms, your doctor may perform an internal examination and arrange certain blood and urine tests.

-As the bladder is close to the rectum and vagina, your doctor may do an internal examination by inserting a gloved finger into the rectum or the vagina to feel for anything unusual.
-This test may be embarrassing and uncomfortable, but it is painless and only takes a few minutes.
+As the bladder is close to the rectum and vagina, your doctor may do an internal examination by inserting a gloved finger into the rectum or vagina to feel for anything unusual.
+Although some people find this test embarrassing or uncomfortable, it is painless and only takes a few seconds.

 An ultrasound scan uses soundwaves to create a picture of your organs.
 It is used to show if cancer is present and how large it is.
 An ultrasound can’t always find small tumours, so your doctor may do further tests.

 Your medical team will usually ask you to have a full bladder for the ultrasound.
 After the first scan, you will then be asked to empty your bladder and the scan will be repeated.

 During an ultrasound scan, you will uncover your abdomen and lie on an examination table.
 A gel will be spread on your skin and a device called a transducer will be moved across your abdomen.
 The transducer creates soundwaves that echo when they meet something solid, such as an organ or tumour.
 A computer turns the soundwaves into a picture.
 Ultrasound scans are painless, and they usually take 15–20 minutes.

 A CT (computerised tomography) scan uses x-ray beams to take many pictures of the inside of your body and then compiles them into one detailed, cross-sectional picture.
 If the scan is checking for bladder cancer, it may be called a CT-IVP (intravenous pyelogram) or a triple-phase abdomino-pelvic CT.